bennypowers/bennypowers.dev/posts/2023-07-30-another-way-react-breaks-html.md

         src="https://codesandbox.io/p/sandbox/react-breaks-native-html-slot-wkhygs?file=%2Fsrc%2FApp.tsx%3A11%2C37&embed=1"
         allowfullscreen></iframe>

 Not so much.
+Instead, the subtle bug in react's virtual DOM abstraction has our non-forwarding components rendering into the default slot of the card.
+If there was no default slot, they would disappear.

 So what can web developers stuck in react codebases do?
 In cases where the user is able to control the slotted react component, they should be sure to forward the `slot` prop to the container.
 Otherwise, they must wrap the react component in a DOM node and place the `slot` attribute on the wrapper.